GalDear/Data-science-Weather/index.md

 HIT, Data scince course - Weather prediction.

-In our project we try to predict if a selected day in the future will be a pleasant day by using historical data and Machine learning.
+In our project we predict if a selected day in the future will be a pleasant day by using historical data and Machine learning.

 ### Project page